 financial institutions through which savers can directly provide funds to borrowers

-A claim to partial ownership in a firm
+a claim to partial ownership in a firm, an equity finance

 financial institutions through which savers can indirectly provide funds to borrowers

 an institution that sells shares to the public and uses the proceeds to buy a portfolio of stocks and bonds

 the total income in the economy that remains after paying for consumption and government purchases

 =investment (in a closed economy); also =(GDP - taxes - consumption) + (taxes - government expenditure)